gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - If `l` has multiple platforms defined, select the binary with the same platform as `b`.
 Fail if no binary with matching platform.
 Match platforms based on their name.
     - If `l` has a single platform, select the binary with that platform.
     - In both instances, assert that the platform for the selected binary is compatible with the platform the binary is being built for
+- Change the GCC and Visual C++ toolchain adapters to invoke the assembler, compiler, linker and static lib bundler with the appropriate architecture flags.
+- Update the `c-with-assembler` sample to remove the command-line args and to use the DSL to select the appropriate source sets.

 ### User visible changes